Louis Sharp: 2023

 Sharp made his debut in the 2023 Formula 4 UAE Championship for the Trophy Rounds only, which took place in late 2022 and served as a support race for the 2022 Abu Dhabi Grand Prix.
 Sharp drove with Carlin and won both races in an 11 car grid.

 Sharp returned to the F4 British Championship in 2023, rejoining the newly rebranded Rodin Carlin team in hopes of winning the title, and was teammates with Australian Noah Lisle and Brit Josh Irfan.
 Sharp started the season by taking victory in the first two races in the opening round in Donington Park.
 Following a pair of fourth places in Brands Hatch, Sharp placed third during the final race in Snetterton.
 This was followed by a double third place in Thruxton, but lost the championship lead to William Macintyre following Silverstone.
-Nevertheless, he returend to winning ways with a double triumph in Croft.
+Nevertheless, he returned to winning ways with a double triumph in Croft.
 The gap widened after a lone podium in Knockhill, but a win and two further podiums in Donington Park meant Sharp retook the lead by a single point heading into the season finale.
 A win and a further podium there allowed Sharp to become champion by 13 points, he achieved six wins, four poles and fourteen podiums throughout the season.
-As the British F4 Champion Sharp also won an experience in the Simulator of the Mercedes AMG Petronas F1 Team.
+As the British F4 Champion, Sharp also won an experience in the Simulator of the Mercedes AMG Petronas F1 Team.

 Motorsport News voted Sharp as (British) National Racing Driver of the Year for 2023, becoming the youngest ever driver to win the award, the first from outside Europe and the first single seater winner.
 He was also awarded the Henry Surtees Award, an accolade handed out by the British Racing Drivers' Club for the most outstanding performance by a member of the BRDC Rising Stars initiative.